 The most likely cause of a sagging shed door is that it has a lack of bracing and has not been built correctly in the first place.
-So let's have a quick look at the common types of shed door so that you can identify which type you have:

 This is what a correctly built ledged and braced door looks like.
 There are two braces, with the lower edge of the brace on the same side as the hinges.
 The braces are 'housed' into the horizontal ledgers.

 This is what most shed doors look like.
 The braces are in opposite directions so that it doesn't matter too much if someone fixes it the 'wrong way up'.
 Also the braces are not 'housed' into the ledgers.
 This door is cheaper to make than type 1. and not as stable.

 And many look like this.
 In this one the braces have been completely omitted to save cost.
 This door is the most prone to sagging.